Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Introduction

 In order to accurately describe the non-equilibrium dynamics of Bose condensates of atoms it is often necessary to treat the weakly interacting gas beyond the mean-field level \cite{Weimer}, in particular if modes with low occupation become relevant.
 Prime examples, where such modes play an important role, are driven dissipative Bose gases with multi-stable stationary states or the filling dynamics of coupled condensates \cite{Ciuti1,Lesanovsky,Labouvie,Ciuti2,Hafezi,Ciuti3,Ciuti4,Davis}.
 An approach, widely used in quantum optics, that takes both thermal and leading-order quantum fluctuations into account, is the truncated Wigner approximation (TWA) \cite{Wigner,Walls,Steel,Castin,Polkovnikov,review1,Berg,review,Drummond}.
 It amounts to approximating the boson quantum field by a classical field (c-field), which evolves in time according to the Gross-Pitaevskii equation.
 Although quantum fluctuations cannot be included exactly, they can be well approximated by sampling the initial value of the field over the Wigner quasi-distribution of the initial quantum state.
 In the presence of reservoir couplings additional noise sources have to be included leading to stochastic equations of motion \cite{Zoller,review1,Carusotto,Orso,Kirton}.
 Since, in the initial-value sampling of the Wigner distribution, every unoccupied mode has fluctuations equivalent to one half of a particle, it is necessary to truncate the number of modes included, e.g.~by appropriate projection techniques \cite{Opanchuk, SPGPE}.
 For most applications the time evolution is, however, still intractable and prone to sampling noise.

 In the present paper we develop a variational approach to the dynamics of the functional Wigner distribution, which we refer to as the variational truncated Wigner approximation (VTWA) for bosonic fields.
-To this end we decompose the classical field into a variational ansatz function and a residual field.
+To this end we decompose the classical field into a variational ansatz function and the remaining contribution, where we call the latter the residual field, which is assumed to remain in the vacuum state.
 In this way the functional Fokker-Planck equation obtained after performing the truncated Wigner approximation can be approximated by a finite-dimensional Fokker-Planck equation for the variational parameters.
 This allows the dynamics to be expressed by a tractable set of coupled stochastic differential equations.
 We apply our method to the non-equilibrium dynamics of a three-dimensional Bose gas in a one-dimensional optical lattice with a transversal isotropic harmonic confinement, where a single site is initially emptied \cite{Labouvie}.
 We compare our predictions to experimental data and thereby demonstrate the accuracy and computational inexpensiveness of the VTWA.

 In the paper we proceed as follows.
-In Sec.~\ref{sec:system} we introduce the system of coupled condensates, which is a paradigmatic example of weakly interacting Bose fields as its description requires a beyond mean-field treatment.
+In Sec.~\ref{sec:system} we introduce the system of coupled condensates, which is a paradigmatic example of weakly interacting Bose fields, as its description requires a beyond mean-field treatment.
 This is followed by Sec.~\ref{sec:TWA}, which provides a concise general introduction to the TWA method.
 Subsequently, we develop in Sec.~\ref{sec:vTWA} a variational approach to the TWA, which represents the main result of our paper.
 This formalism is then applied to the dynamics of the coupled condensates and compared to experimental data in Sec.~\ref{sec:coupled-BEC}.
 Finally, Sec.~\ref{sec:summary} summarizes the results and gives an outlook.